Marvel Super Heroes (role-playing game): SAGA System

 In the late 1990s, TSR published Marvel Super Heroes Adventure Game, a card-based game that used their SAGA System game engine.
 This version, written by Mike Selinker, included a method of converting characters from the old role-playing game to the SAGA System.
 Though critically praised in various reviews at the time, it never reached a large market.
 Shortly afterwards, the Marvel Comics game license reverted to Marvel Comics.

 Other games

 In 2003, Marvel Comics published their own game, Marvel Universe Roleplaying Game.
 This game uses a diceless game mechanic that incorporates a Karma-based resolution system of "stones" (or tokens) to represent character effort.
 Subsequently Marvel Comics published a few additional supplements, but stopped supporting the game a little over a year after its initial release, despite going through several printings of the core rulebook.

 In August 2011, Margaret Weis Productions acquired the licence to publish an RPG based on Marvel superheroes, and Marvel Heroic Roleplaying was released beginning in 2012.
 However, the company found that despite critical acclaim and two Origins Awards, Marvel Heroic Roleplaying: Civil War "didn't garner the level of sales necessary to sustain the rest of the line." so they brought the game to a close at the end of April 2013.

+In June 2023, Matt Forbeck introduced the Marvel Multiverse Role-Playing Game, based on the "616" Role Playing system.